El Salvador president's bitcoin push casts shadow over IMF efforts

 “This may just reflect a long-term initiative or maybe even just a flashy PR tactic; however it shows lack of coordination with impulsive announcements that contradict a cohesive economic plan,” she said, adding Salvadorian bonds faced a Bukele risk premium of as much as 75 basis points over comparable Costa Rica bonds.

-JPMorgan EMBI global diversified index showed the premium investors demanded to hold El Salvador hard-currency bonds over U.S. Treasuries widening sharply by 11 basis points to 593 bps.
+JPMorgan EMBI global diversified index showed the premium investors demanded to hold El Salvador hard-currency bonds over U.S. Treasuries widening by 28 basis points to 610 bps.
+The 21-day average is a move under 1.3 bps daily.

 El Salvador’s dollarized economy relies heavily on money sent back from expatriate workers.
 World Bank data showed remittances to the country made up nearly $6 billion or around a fifth of GDP in 2019, one of the highest ratios in the world.